hashicorp/terraform-provider-azurerm/website/docs/r/batch_pool.html.markdown

 * `elevation_level` - (Optional) The elevation level of the user identity under which the start task runs.
 Possible values are `Admin` or `NonAdmin`.
 Defaults to `NonAdmin`.

 * `scope` - (Optional) The scope of the user identity under which the start task runs.
 Possible values are `Task` or `Pool`.
 Defaults to `Task`.

 ---

+An `application_package` block supports the following:

+* `id` - (Required) The ID of the Application package to install on the Batch Pool, which must be inside the same Batch Account.

+* `version` - (Optional) Version of the Application package to install.
+If this is omitted and no default version is specified for this application, the request will fail.

+---